martijnbastiaan/sprockell/README.md

 # Running
 Clone the repository, compile `System.hs` using `ghc` and run it from the command line.
 A (really) simple program runs and terminates.

+Of course, you can compile your own program:

 ```haskell
 module Program where